MrCartoonology/mrcartoonology.github.io/_drafts/2025-05-01-exploring_the_transformer.markdown

 ---
 layout: post
 title:  "Exploring the Transformer"
-date:   2025-05-01 12:38:00 -0800
+date:   2025-05-13 12:38:00 -0800
 categories: jekyll update
 ---
-After implementing a transformer from scratch, we dig into visualizing the attention mechanism.
-What we find leads to a surprising realization!
+We'll implement a transformer from scratch and train it on the PyTorch codebase!
+Next we'll dig into visualizing the attention mechanism - and uncover insights that lead to improvements!
+We'll wrap up with compelling ideas for future endeavors.
 Let's go!

 ## Implementing from Scratch
-I mostly looked at the original transformer paper, (Attention Is All You Need](https://arxiv.org/abs/1706.03762) and had AI chats.
+References for the implementation are mostly AI chats and the [Attention Is All You Need](https://arxiv.org/abs/1706.03762) paper - no copy and paste for the good stuff :)

-The code is open sourced at [MrCartoonology/modelsfromscratch](https://github.com/MrCartoonology/modelsfromscratch) - it does not use the most performant patterns (for example, multi headed attention should be computed in parallel).
-It uses Rotary Positonal Embedding (RoPE) as opposed to additive positional encoding.
+The code is open sourced at [MrCartoonology/modelsfromscratch](https://github.com/MrCartoonology/modelsfromscratch) - the [readme](https://github.com/MrCartoonology/modelsfromscratch/blob/main/README.md) has some notes.
+It's meant for learning and experimenting--not production.
+It does not use the most performant patterns (for example, multi-headed attention should be computed in parallel).
+It uses Rotary Positional Embedding (RoPE) as opposed to additive positional encoding.

 ## Data

-For data, all the python files in the [pytorch repo](https://github.com/pytorch/pytorch)!
-A  90/10 split of train and validation using the
+The data consists of all the Python files in the [pytorch repo](https://github.com/pytorch/pytorch).
+It uses a 90/10 split of train and validation.

+The tokenizer is
 ```
 Salesforce/codet5-base num_token_ids: 32100
 ```

-tokenizer, along with a Sequence length=512 and batch_size=100 led to
+The sequence length is `512` and batch_size is `100`.
+This led to

 ```
 train   : 3442 files,   59.4 MB,  18,976,632 tokens,    371 steps per epoch.
 val     :  272 files,    6.6 MB,   2,096,577 tokens,     41 steps per epoch.
 ```
 ## Model
 It is not a lot of data.
 Applying the 1.7 tokens per parameter [Chinchilla Scaling Laws](https://medium.com/@raniahossam/chinchilla-scaling-laws-for-large-language-models-llms-40c434e4e1c1) for Large LMs would have limited the model to 10 million parameters.
-The model I used has 35 million parameters:
+The model I trained has 35 million parameters:
 ```
 num_transformer_blocks: 4
 num_attn_heads_per_block: 4